Subpart F Income Reporting (2018) – Subpart F CFC Tax Basics

 More than 50% Ownership

 The basic requirements are relatively simple: the first requirement is that the business is more than 50% owned by U.S. persons.
-Recalling back to my Master’s in Tax Law program, our professor made it clear that unfortunately, many individuals receive bad legal advice regarding CFC.
+Unfortunately, many individuals receive bad legal advice regarding CFC.
 Specifically, they incorrectly believe they are the owner of a Controlled Foreign Corporation because they own the business 50%/50% with a foreign person — when in fact they are not the proud investor of a CFC.

 For example: if a US person and a non-US person each own 50% of a foreign corporation, it is not a Controlled Foreign Corporation.
 Why?
 Because a U.S. person does not own more 50% of the corporation.